Amino21786/fomlads-group-project/README.md

 Note there is a plots folder too, which contains all the plots created upon running the code (these plots mainly come from the plot.py and main.py files).

 ## Libraries
-We have a separate dependency file listing all the libraries we have used...
 In this project we have used the following Python libraries:
 - Numpy (For mathematical calculations for the data)
 - Matplotlib (For visualisation of the dataset)